 Funding Policy.
 Article 12E of G.S.
 Chapter 143 requires the Town to contribute each month an amount equal to five percent of each officer's salary, and all amounts contributed are vested immediately.
 Also, the law enforcement officers may make voluntary contributions to the plan.
-Contributions for the year ended June 30, 2019 were \$32,809 which consisted of \$14,869 from the Town and \$17,940 from the law enforcement officers.
+The Town made contributions of \$32,781 for the reporting year.
 No amounts were forfeited.

 The Town has also elected for all employees not engaged in law enforcement to be covered under the Supplemental Retirement Income Plan.
 The Town contributes three percent of the employee's monthly compensation to the plan, and the employees may make voluntary contributions.
-Total contributions for the year ended June 30, 2019 were \$28,915, which consisted of \$20,490 from the Town and \$8,425 from the employees.
+The Town made contributions of \$28,030 for the reporting year.
+No amounts were forfeited.